(Disclosure: Some of the links below may be affiliate links)

 Value Investing is an investing philosophy where investors buy securities that are underpriced based on some analysis of the companies.
 The entire philosophy rests on a correct analysis of companies.

 In practice, finding the value of the securities is not that easy.
 How do you find the real value of a company?
-If the fundamental analysis of the company is invalid, you will never know if the stock is underpriced or not.
+If the fundamental analysis of the company is invalid, you will never know if the stock is underpriced.
 And you will end up buying bad stocks and losing money.

 Benjamin Graham has established value Investing.
 He is often called the father of value investing.
 Another person often related to value investing is David Dobb.
 These two were professors in the same business school.
 And they both taught many other investors, including Warren Buffet.